- How common are mental health issues

 - Support services

-Mental health issues can have a significant negative impact on individuals and the workplace.
-PCBUs must consider the psychological health and wellbeing of workers in the same way they do physical health.
+Good mental health supports people to thrive in their life, work and relationships with others.
+Meanwhile, mental ill-health can have a significant negative impact on individuals and the workplace.
+Businesses must consider the psychological health and wellbeing of workers in the same way they do physical health.

 - minimising psychosocial hazards such as: